-I also noticed that quite of number of these companies are the so called ‘sin stocks.
+I also noticed that quite a number of these companies are the so-called ‘sin stocks.
 Sin stock sectors include alcohol, tobacco, gambling, sex-related industries, weapons manufacturers and the military.
 These companies are Carlsberg Brewery Malaysia Bhd, British American Tobacco Malaysia Bhd and Guinness Anchor Berhad.
 Just for interest sake, Karex Berhad, the world’s largest condom manufacturer is listed in the Malaysia market.

 For today, let’s study Carlsberg Brewery Malaysia Bhd (which I think has fairly decent balance sheet and historical ROE and ROIC).

 While reading the recent 2015 annual report, I can see that the outlook is not as fair for the alcohol industry here:

 - Malaysia’s gross domestic product (GDP) growth slowed to 5.0% in 2015 compared to 6.0% in 2014.